FAQs

 What will happen if I can’t pay my water bill?

 We are conscious that everyone is facing rising costs on all sides and intend to support residential customers who are temporarily unable to pay for their water services charges.
 Tiaki Wai provides three tiers of support for customers facing financial hardship.
 Assistance is always tailored to the customer’s situation and focuses first on practical and non-financial solutions.
 Our aim is to help customers regain control of their payments in a way that protects wellbeing, maintains access to essential water services, and supports responsible financial stewardship.
-You can find more detail in the Debtors' Management and Hardship Policy.
+You can find more detail in the Debtors' Management and Hardship/Waivers Policy.

 No household will be denied access to water services solely due to financial hardship.